Leadership isn't easy, and it's not something you're born with.

 You don't have to oppose others to be a leader.

-In fact, the best leaders are the ones who have a keen sense of what it takes to get things done together, rather than working in opposition to others.
+In fact, the best leaders are the ones who have a keen sense of what it takes to get things done together, rather than working in opposition to or separate from others.

 There will nearly always be common ground to find in any conflict, and finding that common ground is a priceless skill to have.
 You'll always get more done with a focused, collaborative team.